Saturday, June 27, 2026

 Action precedes reflection.

-Their behaviour reveals an ancient principle embedded throughout biological systems.
+Their behavior reveals an ancient principle embedded throughout biological systems.

 Life tends toward participation.